I wrote this piece for the 3rd International Day of Protest Against ABA (Applied Behavioral Analysis) – August 31, 2020

 Since I was a small child I’ve always played up the M.O. of “Look at me, I’m cute!”
 I believe this evolved as a defense mechanism.

-My whole “cute little girl” M.O. might be part of the reason why I consider myself one of the luckier ones when it comes to ABA trauma (I know this sounds really sad and victim blamey, but it is a sad and sick reality that needs to be acknowledged 😢.)
+My whole “cute little girl” M.O. might be part of the reason why I consider myself one of the luckier ones when it comes to ABA trauma (I know this sounds really sad and victim blamey, but it is a sad and sick reality that needs to be acknowledged 😢.
+I plan on expanding on this in another post sometime.)

 27) “This is also me knowing which adults I could “be myself” around without feeling scrutinized. 😕”